stevensio123/random_forest_GoogleAdvanced/README.md

 ## Lab: Random Forest Modeling

-In this lab (Activity_Build a random forest model.ipynb), I will practice using one of the most popular statistical learning algorithms: Random Forest (RF).
-I will be given a business scenario and a dataset to explore and apply the Random Forest algorithm.
-Throughout the lab, I will perform basic Exploratory Data Analysis (EDA), data cleaning, and other manipulations to prepare the data for modeling.
+In this lab (Activity_Build a random forest model.ipynb), I practiced using one of the most popular statistical learning algorithms: Random Forest (RF).
+I were given a business scenario and a dataset to explore and apply the Random Forest algorithm.
+Throughout the lab, I performed basic Exploratory Data Analysis (EDA), data cleaning, and other manipulations to prepare the data for modeling.
 This lab builds upon the airlines project where I previously used decision trees.
-However, this time I will train, tune, and evaluate a Random Forest model.
+However, this time I trained, tuned, and evaluated a Random Forest model.

 ## Dataset Description